ryanturner7/cryptocurrency-trading-client/README.md

 ### GET /api/login

 In order for a user to be authenticated, this route requires an authorization header which includes the key value pair of *username* and *password* that are specific to the current user.
 Once again, signing in returns a new token to the user for future ID reference.

 ### GET /api/auth/delete

 For whatever the reason may be, there is always a need to delete users which is made possible by this route.
 In order to do so, the ID of the desired user to be deleted must be specified.

 ###

+## ABout the team

+#### Oscar Cauich

+Fullstack javascript developer with a background in computer networks.
+6 years experience working in the IT Field before switching gears to software development.
+Fascinated with the amount of  knowledge that is spread in the world wide web.